JCSS-PMC/PMC/part-01/target-reliability.md

     assumptions*, defined by specified target values for the various classes of structures and structural members.

-## Recommendations
+## 7.2.
+Recommendations

  Target reliability values are provided in the next paragraphs.
-They are based on optimization procedures and on the assumption that for allmost all engineering facilities the only reasonable reconstruction policy is systematic rebuilding or repair.
+They are based on optimization procedures and on the assumption that for almost all engineering facilities the only reasonable reconstruction policy is systematic rebuilding or repair.

-### Ultimate Limit States
+### 7.2.1.
+Ultimate Limit States

  Target reliability values for ultimate limit states are proposed in Table 1.
 The values in Table 1 are obtained based on cost benefit